Septic System Replacement & Installation Specialists

-A new variety of this system is the spray system.
-The effluent is filtered in a similar way as the off site system but is then sprayed onto the ground with a modified spray head.
+The spray system is one of the newest systems being installed in Ohio.
+The effluent is filtered in a similar way as the off lot system or NPDES system.
+After treatment, the treated effluent is sprayed onto the ground with a modified spray head.
 This spray head is designed not to freeze in the winter months.
 This type of system is generally considered an on site system as the treated effluent never leaves the property.

 Peat Mound Septic System

 These are a newer type mound system that are designed to be smaller than a conventional mound system and usually require less material being imported to the site.
 These are usually good replacement systems on smaller lots or good for new homes with limited lot size.
 They use a prefabricated Peat Module that is filled with peat moss and has a manifold to distribute the effluent.
 These systems usually use an Aeration unit to pretreat the effluent and a pump tank to pump the effluent to the Peat module.
 The effluent is filtered to the module first before being distributed to the gravel pad under the module.
 The peat in the modules can also be replaced.

 The Best Septic System to Install?

 Many time people ask me which is the best septic system to install.
 My answer is always different depending on the property.
 Most time, people don’t have a choice to what septic system they can have installed.
 Each system is designed according to soil types, lot size, and household sewage requirements.
 We take everything into consideration before moving forward with the design of the new system.
 We are a one stop company offering soil analysis, septic system design/engineering, permits and installation.